wlmqljj/Rapoo_V500L_Firmware/README.md

 # Rapoo_V500L_Firmware
 ## Rapoo v500l (manufactured before 2019) have issue below
 ### 1.Long pressing the tab key will jump to escape occasionly.
-### 2.Debounce delay the stock holtek firmware ship with is setting too short by Rapoo when the switch get aging.
+### 2.Debounce delay the stock holtek firmware ship with is set too short by Rapoo when the switch get aging.

 The update program contains in the 7z achieve named `V500L吃鸡失灵升级固件（含操作方法）.7z`
 The binary Windows exe files will flash the holtek mcu that fix the jumping escape when long press the tab key,